 Because of the Honours degree level status of the course, the total study hours required are the same as the hours needed for a degree.
 However you have probably gathered by now that you can carry out your e-learning and self study at times that will suit you.
 Overall, you should expect to be putting in around eighteen hours each week, studying at home and in your own time, although of course this is averaged out over the year and you will find times of greater and lesser activity.
 You will be advised about this during your first weekend with us, and your personal tutor is always on hand to offer suggestions, support, and to help you ‘work smart’.

 You will find these if you look in the TAA Calendar, under the Students tab at the top of the page.
 Look for either the March or September first year group, depending on which you would like to join, and scroll through the calendar.
-By way of an example, the September first year intake in 2016 will be listed as S2016.1
+By way of an example, the March first year intake in 2019 will be listed as M2019.1